 Step 1: Power off the unit/mains.

 Make sure that no power is running when you are cleaning your unit to avoid electrocution.
-To make it sure, unplug everything that is connected to your unit.
+To make sure, unplug everything that is connected to your unit.

 Step 2: Clean the debris around your unit.

 In an AC unit, most debris will get stuck in the condenser fins, and you have to clean it carefully not to damage the fins.
-Use a rough paint brush to clean it and vacuum to clean the finer debris.
+Use a rough paint brush to clean it and vacuum it to clean the finer debris.
 Keep the area where the condenser is positioned free of obstructions or plant growth that can damage it.